ganeti/ganeti/man/gnt-instance.rst

     If set to ``1`` queue, it effectively disables multiqueue support on the tap and virio-net devices.

-    For instances it is necessary to manually set number of queues (on Linux using: ``ethtool -L ethX combined $queues``).
+    For instances check if it is necessary to manually set number of queues (on Linux using: ``ethtool -L ethX combined $queues``).
+Modern OSs automatically use multiple queues.

+    Make sure to set the number of queues not greater than the instance's ``vcpus``.
+For convenience the special value ``auto`` will follow the number of ``vcpus`` up to the limited of ``8`` queues per instance NIC.

     It is set to ``1`` by default.